 9. Prunes provide antioxidant power

 Blueberries may be high on the antioxidant scale, but prunes are even higher.
-Prunes are a surprisingly good source of cell-protective antioxidants.
+This is because prunes are a surprisingly good source of cell-protective antioxidants.
 Antioxidants help offset the natural oxidative damage that cells undergo every day.
-These cell-protective compounds may have an impact on brain aging since antioxidants help protect brain cells against damage.
+These cell-protective compounds may impact brain aging since antioxidants help protect brain cells against damage.
 The compounds in prunes that give them their antioxidant activity are called phenolics.

 Of course, prunes also help promote intestinal health by giving sluggish bowels a boost and reducing the risk of constipation.
 All it takes is a few prunes a day.